ktscates/ktscates/README.md

 ## 💡 About Me

 I’m a passionate and growth-driven frontend developer with experience in building accessible, scalable, and visually engaging web applications.
-Currently, I’m training aspiring developers at IGIRE Rwanda, where I also mentor students and contribute to inclusive curriculum design.
+Currently, I’m training aspiring young women at SheCanCode program, where I also mentor students and contribute to inclusive curriculum design.

-From crafting portfolio sites with animated canvases to architecting Angular apps with NgRx, I combine creativity and structure to deliver impact through code.

 ---